technote-space/release-github-actions/README.md

 default: `''`
 - If package.json includes build or production or prod in scripts, the command is used for build.
 - If command does not have install command like `npm run install` or `yarn install`, install commands are added.
+- If command is not provided, `rm -rdf .github` command is added.

 so if `BUILD_COMMAND` is not provided and package.json has `build` script, the following commands are executed.